iotresearcher/spark-streaming/README.md

-# spark-streaming
+# Apache Spark Streaming Thermo Stat Application

-Apache Spark Streaming Application
+This Application is Demonstrate how to Use Apache Spark Streaming with Kafka.